Research goals

 3) Development of stem cell-based technologies for preservation and production of animals

 Induced pluripotent stem (iPS) cells are undifferentiated cells, which are artificially induced by transducing the reprogramming factors.
 In experimental animals, it has been shown that iPS cells were able to differentiate into specific cells and generate organs or even animals.
 Additionally, recent studies reported successful generation of iPS cells from specific cells obtained from endangered species.
-Together, these reports led us to investigate molecular mechanisms involved in the reprogramming of sSlide2omatic cells to iPS cells.
+Together, these reports led us to investigate molecular mechanisms involved in the reprogramming of somatic cells to iPS cells.
 The results will be useful for generating technologies to rescue animals which have become endangered or already are extinct.

 If you are interested in our researches, please feel free to contact with me.